GPAW Calculator Interface

 class ciderpress.gpaw.calculator.CiderGPAW(restart=None, *, label=None, timer=None, communicator=None, txt='?', parallel=None, **kwargs)

-This class is equivalent to the GPAW calculator object provded in the gpaw package, except that it is able to load and save CIDER calculations.
+This class is equivalent to the GPAW calculator object provided in the gpaw package, except that it is able to load and save CIDER calculations.
 The GPAW object can run CIDER but not save/load CIDER calculations.

 One can also provide CIDER XC functional in dictionary format, but this is not advised since one also has to explicitly provide by the mlfunc_data parameter, which is the str of the yaml file representing the mlfunc object.